Andre0991/vilpy/README.md

 # lispy-lite

 This is a stripped-down fork of the excellent [lispy](https://github.com/abo-abo/lispy), a paredit-like mode.
-The motivation is not loading `le-clojure.clj`, which relies on injecting dependencies to cider and will not work on some project setups (see https://github.com/abo-abo/lispy/issues/552).
+The motivation is not loading `le-clojure.clj` (or any other language-specific file), which relies on injecting dependencies to cider and will not work on some project setups (see https://github.com/abo-abo/lispy/issues/552).

 I prefer forking the original code because (1) the author is happy with the current approach of bundling everything in the same package, and that's perfectly fine ([issue](https://github.com/abo-abo/lispy/issues/74)) and (2) `lispy` is critical for getting things done in my job, but the Clojure-specific parts are not important for me and they do interfere with some projects.